-eDirectory 9.0 supports Dual IP stack, Tunneling, and Pure IPv6 transition methods.
+Installing eDirectory on Linux and Windows with IPv6 Addresses eDirectory 9.1 supports Dual IP stack, Tunneling, and Pure IPv6 transition methods.
 It supports only the global IP addresses.
 For example,

-There is no change in the eDirectory functionality on IPv6 addresses from IPv4 addresses except that you must specify IPv6 addresses within square braces [].
+There is no change in the eDirectory functionality on IPv6 addresses from IPv4 addresses except that you must specify IPv6 addresses within square braces [ ].
 Also, you can use hostname instead of an IP address.
 If you are using the hostname, you must specify it in the etc\hosts file and associate it with the IPv6 address.